Dispader/gmail-link/README.md

 Todoist task list item formatting
 ---------------------------------

-This is the inner most HTML hyperlink:
+This is the inner most HTML hyperlink from a functioning cross-domain Todoist task:

 <pre>
 &lt;a onclick="return linkRedirecter(this)" target="_blank" class="ex_link" href="https://mail.google.com/a/umn.edu/#inbox/13f62a30179692eb"&gt;Web Migrations for this weekend&lt;/a&gt;